farrellit/restblog/Readme.md

 ### class Blog

-manages the blog and provides interfaces
+manages the blog and provides interface to the parts of the blog

+### class Blog::Post

+manages logic behind posts